OpenJML/openjml.github.io/tutorial/SplittingProofs.md

 The halt statement above makes a kind of horizontal cut in the top-to-bottom flow of a method body.
 In contrast, the `split` statement makes a kind of vertical division.
 Consider an `if` statement: the logical analysis has to consider both branches; the split statement directs the prover to consider each branch individually (as if there were a `halt` statement at the beginning of the other branch).
 The program can be split at several points, by placing a `//@ split;` statement immediately before the relevant control construct:
-* split on the two branchs of an `if`
+* split on the two branches of an `if`
 * split on the cases of a `switch` statement (but not a switch expression)
 * split on a loop condition
 * split on a block specification (see the next section)
 * split on a condition

 For the last option, the split statement contains a condition: `//@ split <predicate>;` and the split is done assuming the condition is true and false respectively.
-A method may have multiple `split` statements, which results ina multiplicative number of splits to proove.
+A method may have multiple `split` statements, which results in a multiplicative number of splits to prove.

 Like the `halt` statement, the `split` statement reduces the size of the verification condition.
 But unlike the `halt` statement, `split` statements may be left in the method, because, so long as each split case verifies, all execution paths will have been properly verified.